 Work At Put-in-Bay As A Bartender

 Do you know how to make drinks, the difference between white and red wine, and pour a draft beer?
 The job for you might be a bartender at one of the Put-In-Bay Bars!
-If you can hustle, know what fun is, and can still work hard, you may have found your calling.
-There are not only indoor bars but outdoor tiki and pool bars, biergartens and wineries.
+If you can hustle, know what fun is, and still work hard, you may have found your calling.
+There are indoor bars and outdoor tiki and pool bars, biergartens, and wineries.
 Take your pick.
 Tips are excellent!

-Working for a ferryboat company is a fun job that lets you work outdoors and by or on the water.
-If you can take tickets, toss lines, direct cars, do odd jobs and more, this could be the job for you.
-If you want to be the captain who runs the boat, it’s not going to happen the first year, but you can work towards the time required on a ferry to obtain a ferryboat captain’s license.
+Working for a ferryboat company is fun and lets you work outdoors and by or on the water.
+This could be your job if you can take tickets, toss lines, direct cars, do odd jobs, and more.
+If you want to be the captain who runs the boat, it won’t happen the first year, but you can work towards the time required on a ferry to obtain a ferryboat captain’s license.
 There’s nothing like working on a boat.
 The Jet Express, Miller Boat Line, plus the harbor water taxi service are always looking for qualified people.

 Lifeguards and Swimming Instructors

-If you’re into swimming pools and Put-in-Bay swim-up bars, the island has several.
-Some have lifeguards and the island even has a program for teaching young people how to swim and sail.
+The island has several if you’re into swimming pools and Put-in-Bay swim-up bars.
+Some have lifeguards, and the island even has a program for teaching young people how to swim and sail.
 There’s nothing like a great tan while teaching the youngest among us how to swim.
 Sorry, but these are not positions where you can glue yourself to your cell phone.